American Society of Plastic Surgeons

 In 2000, the fund began issuing checks to women who had registered for the settlement alleging sickness as a result of their implants.

-In 1998, after an extensive lobbying effort, President Clinton signed a budget bill which included a long sought-after provision requiring insurance companies to cover the cost of reconstructive breast surgery for women who have undergone a mastectomy.
+In 1998, after an extensive lobbying effort, President Bill Clinton signed a budget bill that included a long sought-after provision requiring insurance companies to cover the cost of reconstructive breast surgery for women who have undergone a mastectomy.

 Logo